Skip to main content

 tusk init

-You can manually create the .tusk directory and config file if you’d prefer.
+You can also manually create the .tusk directory and config file if you’d prefer.
 See the configuration doc for details.

 3. Install and initialize the Drift SDK